absonbbg/JKASE-D3/README.md

 * Volume(with decorative Panel)：28 L
 * Note: The compatibility of specifications varies for different forms.
 Please refer to the [specification](https://www.jkasedesign.com/general-1) page for details

-# How to build
+# How to build  組裝教學

-# Bill of materials
+# Bill of materials  物料清單